molpopgen/fwdpy11/doc/pages/pickling.rst

     If you wish to serialize a population to file, an alternative to pickling is described in :ref:`binary_pops`.

-In fwdpy11 0.3.0, :class:`fwdpy11.SlocusPop` has two new functions that avoid high memory consumption while pickling.
+In fwdpy11 0.3.0, population classes have two new functions that avoid high memory consumption while pickling.
 The cost is that pickling is slower.
 The functions are:

 * :func:`fwdpy11.SlocusPop.pickle_to_file`, which is an instance method
 * :func:`fwdpy11.SlocusPop.load_from_pickle_file`, which is a static method
+* :func:`fwdpy11.MlocusPop.pickle_to_file`, which is an instance method
+* :func:`fwdpy11.MlocusPop.load_from_pickle_file`, which is a static method

 Please notes that these functions must be used in a coordinated manner!
 See documentation for details.